• Commercial Driver FAQs in Indiana

 CDL Expiration

 Failing to do so will cause you to take all necessary knowledge and skills test again.
-The same holds true for those who have had their license canceled, revoked, invalidated or disqualified for more than one year.
+The same holds true for those who have had their license canceled, revoked, invalidated or disqualified for more than 3 year.

 CDL Violations and Penalties